Housing in Hong Kong: Affordability

 Hong Kong's home prices top the list of least affordable markets among major world cities according to American research institution Demographia's latest report in January 2015.
 The Demographia International Housing Affordability Survey 2015 includes 378 property markets around the globe, generating Median Multiples according to the proportion of average property price to median household income.
 Results are categorized into 4 levels: Affordable (Below 3 times), Moderately Unaffordable (3.1 to 4 times), Seriously Unaffordable (4.1 to 5 times) and Severely Unaffordable (5.1 times and over).
 Hong Kong falls into the grading of ‘Severely Unaffordable’, with the highest recorded index of 17.0 since the report commenced 11 years ago.
 Second on the list was Vancouver with an index of 10.6, still significantly lower than HK.

 A CBRE report from 2019 lists Hong Kong as having the highest average property price in the world.
 As of June 2021, an average 500 sqft apartment cost HK$9.44 million in Hong Kong Island, HK$8.32 million in Kowloon, and HK$7 million in New Territories; an average family would have to save for about 20.7 years to pay for such a unit.

 According to the 2014/2015 Household Expenditure Survey, housing accounted for an average of 36% of average monthly household expenditure, with utilities accounting for an additional 3%.

 The home ownership rate peaked at 54.3% in 2004.
 The median floor area of households as of 2016 is 430 sqft, while the floor area per capita is 160 sqft.

+A local think tank, New Youth Forum, said in October 2023 that buying power for youth had been halved over the past 20 years, due to increases in housing prices.
+The think tank also opposed recent calls to eliminate anti-speculation taxes.

+Monetary Authority chief executive Joseph Yam Chi-kwong warned that the city's policy on land and high property values would prevent economic growth.